nadeemlab/ImPartial/README.md

 ## Pipeline

 ![figure1_workflow](./images/figure1_workflow.png)
 *(A) Overview of the ImPartial pipeline.
 (B) Each image patch is separated into an imputation patch and a blind spot patch.
-The blind spot patch is fed through the U-Net to recover the component mixture and the component statistics , the latter statistics are averaged across the entire patch to enforce component consistency, both the component statistics and component mixture are used to compute the mixture loss for the patch.
+The blind spot patch is fed through the U-Net to recover the component mixture and the component statistics.
+The latter statistics are averaged across the entire patch to enforce component consistency.
+Both the component statistics and component mixture are used to compute the mixture loss for the patch.
 Simultaneously, a scribble containing a small number of ground truth segmentations for the patch is used to compute the scribble loss.
 Both losses propagate gradients back to the U-Net architecture on the backward pass.*

 ## Data Preparation and Preprocessing